Shantanu164/Sales-Performance-Dashboard/README.md

-# Sales-Performance-Dashboard
+# Sales-Performance-Dashboard (Excel)
-Sales Performance Dashboard built in Microsoft Excel, including KPI tracking, agent productivity insights, trend analysis, and revenue performance visualization.
+This project is an interactive Sales Performance Dashboard built in Microsoft Excel to analyze and visualize call center / sales agent performance.
+The dashboard provides key insights into productivity, conversions, and revenue trends.